AlenDavid/teste.js/README.md

 ## JS teste

 ##  How I can get this project?
-### You can clone this repo with command
+### You can clone this repo with the command
 gh repo clone GabrielAlbernaz-Dev/teste.js

 ## Install the Node JS with the link below
 https://nodejs.org/en/download/

-## validation1
-Returns true if the parameter starts in the correct way.

-## validation2
-Returns true if the parameter ends in the correct way.

-## validation
-It is true if validation1 and validation2 returns true
+## Install Jett for test your project with the command
+npm install --save-dev jest

+## Put this section in your package.json
+  "scripts": {
+    "test": "jest"
+  }

+## How I can understand what the project does?
+In this repo has the file guide.md, in this file you can understand the function and the dates.